chyylee/BV/README.md

-# Manuscript Code and Data

-Code was written in Matlab 2018b.
+# Code for "Quantitative modeling predicts mechanistic links between pre-treatment microbiome composition and metronidazole efficacy in bacterial vaginosis"

+Arnold Lab, University of Michigan
+Christina Lee, PhD Candidate
+Matlab 2018b
+Mac OS

 The Example_Usage.m replicates figures from the manuscript, it requires the files GvLi_ODE_function.m, Sense_1D_Params.m, Sense_1D_ratio.m, surface_data.m, parameters.m, params.mat.
 All of these files are in the 2_sp_model folder.